maldonmeehan/shoe-distribution/README.md

 ## Description

 An Epicodus independent student project to practice Ruby databases with Active Record using many-to-many associations.

-The project was to write a program to track shoe brands and what stores they are in.
 Here are the user stories:

 * As a user, I want to be able to add, update, delete and list shoe stores.